 Asian Heritage Month

 At Nipissing University, we aspire to create and sustain an inclusive campus which values the richness that diversity brings to our campus, our classrooms, and our communities.
-In this our second year celebrating Asian Heritage Month, I encourage you to spend time learning about the many contributions, achievements, and lived experiences of Asian Canadians, including the social injustices experienced by members of our campus and broader communities.
-Education, understanding, discussion, and the willingness to invoke and sustain meaningful changes will help to create an inclusive community.
+This month, take some time to learn about the many contributions, achievements, and lived experiences of Asian Canadians by reviewing the resources below.

 Celebrate Canada's Asian Heritage - Asian Heritage Month